• Skip to main content

 • Acorn Squash – This is enough for 2 servings.
 Get additional acorn squash if you wish to make more.

-• Water – This will aid in the steaming in the microwave.
+• Water – This is for steaming the squash in the microwave.

-• Butter (1 tablespoon pat portion for each acorn squash half) – Butter makes the acorn squash taste even yummier.
-Then again, when has butter let you down?
+• Butter (1 tablespoon pat portion for each acorn squash half) – Adds richness and helps the brown sugar melt into a beautiful glaze.

 • Light Brown Sugar (1 packed tablespoon portion for each acorn squash half) – Brown sugar has a nice flavor that pairs perfectly with acorn squash.
 It is much better than white sugar.
 You will notice the delicious difference.